fsschneider/DeepOBS/README.md

 here:
 https://openreview.net/forum?id=rJg6ssC5Y7

-We are currently working on a new and improved version of DeepOBS.
-It will support **PyTorch** as well as TensorFlow, has an easier interface, and many bugs ironed out.
-It will be released in a few weeks, until then you can check out the current working beta version of it over at https://github.com/abahde/DeepOBS.

 **If you find any bugs in DeepOBS, or find it hard to use, please let us know.
 We are always interested in feedback and ways to improve DeepOBS.**

+## News

+We are currently working on a new and improved version of DeepOBS, version 1.2.0.
+It will support **PyTorch** in addition to TensorFlow, has an easier interface, and many bugs ironed out.
+You can find the latest version of it in [this branch](https://github.com/fsschneider/DeepOBS/tree/v1.2.0-beta0).

+A pre-release, version 1.2.0-beta0, will be available shortly and a full release is expected in a few weeks.

+Many thanks to [Aaron Bahde](https://github.com/abahde) for spearheading the developement of DeepOBS 1.2.0.

 ## Installation